kilipan/nasin-toki/README.md

 `jan li ken lape lon ma kasi ni` - "People are allowed to sleep in this forest."
 `kala li ken soweli` - "Marine animals can be mammalian."

-#### `lukin`
+#### `oko`/`lukin`
-The preverb `lukin` corresponds to trying, seeking, or looking to be or do something.
+The preverb `oko`/`lukin` corresponds to trying, seeking, or looking to be or do something.
+Since `oko` and `lukin` are introduced as synonyms in *lipu pu*, we can choose whichever we like more.

 Examples:
-`mi lukin pini e lipu ni` - "I am trying to finish this document."
+`mi oko pini e lipu ni` - "I am trying to finish this document."
 `ona li lukin tawa waso` - "They are trying to fly."
-`mi lukin jo e tomo lili lon ma kasi` - "I am looking to have a small cabin in the woods."
+`mi oko jo e tomo lili lon ma kasi` - "I am looking to have a small cabin in the woods."

-## preverbs in popular usage
+## other preverbs
-These words are sometimes used as preverbs although they were not defined as such in *pu.*
+These words are sometimes used as preverbs although they were not defined as such in *lipu pu.* I personally recommend not using them, since there are very easy work-arounds and every additional preverb makes the grammar more ambiguous.

 #### `open`
-If we start being or doing something, we can use `open`.
+Used for starting being or doing something, `open` preverb introduces new ambiguities into the grammar.

 Examples:
-`ona open seli e noka ona` - "They had started warming their feet."
+`ona li open pakala e lupa tomo` - "They had started breaking the door."
+OR "They accidentally opened the door."
 `jan li open pona e ma` - "People will start being good to nature."
+OR "People open-up well the land." (e.g. to dig a hole)

 #### `pini`
-Analogously, the word `pini` can be used to indicate the we have finished being or doing something.
+Analogously, the word `pini`, when used to indicate the we have finished being or doing something, introduces similar ambiguities.

 Examples:
 `mi pini tawa tomo sona` - "I have finished going to school."
+OR "I am done from the perspective of the school."
 `soweli li pini jaki e tomo` - "The dog had finished besmirching the house."
+OR "The dog had disgustingly ended the house."

 #### `alasa`
-Very similar to `lukin`, preverb `alasa` can be used to indicate trying to be or do something.
-Compared to `lukin` it has a more focused and targeted vibe.
+Very similar to `oko`/`lukin`, preverb `alasa` can be used to indicate trying to be or do something.
+Compared to `oko`/`lukin` it is sometimes said to have a more focused and targeted vibe.
+Introducing this kind of distinction into the simplistic toki pona is sometimes viewed as questionable.

 Examples:
 `mi alasa sitelen e lipu pona` - "I am pursuing writing a good document."
-`jan sona li alasa sona e ijo mute` - "The sage chases knowing many things."
+OR " `jan sona li alasa sona e ijo mute` - "The sage chases knowing many things."

 ## more info on content words